Toward extracting scattering phase shift from integrated correlation functions III: coupled-channels: Summary of single-channel integrated correlation function formalism

 The integrated two-particle correlation function for non-relativistic systems is defined through summing over all the modes of two-particle correlation functions along the diagonal,

 where $C(r t; r' 0)$ is the expectation value of time-ordered two-particle interpolating operators,

 The $\widehat{\mathcal{O}}^\dag (r', 0)$ and $\widehat{\mathcal{O}} (r, t)$ denote creation and annihilation operators to create two particles with relative coordinate of $r'$ at time $0$ at source, and then annihilate them with relative coordinate of $r$ at time $t$ at sink, respectively.
+For instance, for a relativistic $\phi^4$ lattice model in \cite{Guo:2024zal}, two-particle operator after projecting out center of mass motion in the rest frame is constructed by

+where $\phi(x,t)$ is the field operator of a scalar particle, and $L$ stands for the length of a periodic box.
 See Refs.~\cite{Guo:2023ecc,Guo:2024zal} for more examples and technical details in both non-relativistic and relativistic systems.

 On the other hand, two-particle correlation functions can be expressed in terms of wavefunctions in the spectral representation.
-For example, the forward time propagating non-relativistic two-particle correlation function is given by~\cite{Guo:2023ecc},
+For example, inserting complete energy basis in between two-particle creation and annihilation operators: $\sum_\epsilon | \epsilon \rangle \langle \epsilon | =1$, and defining two-particle wave function by the forward time propagating non-relativistic two-particle correlation function is given by~\cite{Guo:2023ecc},

 where the two-particle relative wavefunction for trapped systems satisfies the Schr\"odinger equation,

 We use a unit system with $\hbar=c=1$.
 The $\mu$ denotes the reduced mass of the two-particle system, $U_{trap} (r)$ trap potential, and $V (r)$ two-particle interaction potential.
 In this representation, the integrated version of Eq.\eqref{Crr} is simply related to the energy spectrum by,